mleemansnl/sudoku-solver/README.md

-# Sudoku Solver using Algorithm X & Dancing Links (DLX)
+# Sudoku Solver | Algorithm X and Dancing Links (DLX)

-Sudoku Solver is a command-line tool for solving Sudoku puzzles of size 4x4, traditional 9x9, and 16x16.
+Sudoku Solver is a command-line tool build with Bazel for solving Sudoku puzzles of size 4x4, traditional 9x9, and 16x16.

 The code presented here is a reference implementation of Algorithm X and Dancing Links (DLX) as originally described by Donald Knuth.
 For more